lllyasviel/Fooocus/readme.md

 * Learned from Stable Diffusion, the Fooocus is offline, open source, and free.

-* Learned from Midjourney, the Fooocus only have one textbox and one button - users only need to focus on the contents.
+* Learned from Midjourney, the Fooocus only have one textbox, and users only need to focus on the prompts and images.